CNAG-Biomedical-Informatics/cbicall/README.md

 # Recommended specifications:

-CBICall is optimized for multi-core Linux desktop, workstation, or server environments.
+CBIcall is optimized for multi-core Linux desktop, workstation, or server environments.

     * Works in amd64 and arm64 archs (M-based Macs).
     * Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOS, OpenSUSE) should do as well (untested).